 The formula-fed babies grew quickly—perhaps too quickly—which researchers link, in part, to excess protein.
 “Parents want their baby to grow but growing too quickly is not such a good thing,” says Slupsky.
 She hopes her findings will help new mothers and the physicians who advise them to make informed choices about what to feed their babies.

 Why only breast milk?

-As your baby grows the composition of the milk changes to meet as per the child’s growth.
-Breastfeed babies receive the most health benefits.
+As your baby grows the composition of the milk changes and adapts to meet as their requirements for growth and development.
+Breastfeed babies receive the most health benefits from mother’s milk.